viventriglia/Quantum_Neural_Network_QNN/README.md

 One can then consider **quantum variational circuits**, which are quantum algorithms depending on free parameters.
 These algorithms are trained by a **classical optimization** algorithm that makes queries to the **quantum device**, the optimization being an iterative scheme that searches out better candidates for the parameters with every step.
 Variational circuits have become popular as a way to think about quantum algorithms for **near-term quantum devices**.

-Here we implement a simplified approach, which allows us to grasp the idea behind the so-called Quanvolutional Neural Networks (**QNNs**).
+In this project we implement a simplified approach, which still allows us to grasp the idea behind the so-called Quanvolutional Neural Networks (**QNNs**).
 The scheme is represented in the figure.

 <p align="center">
   <img src="https://raw.githubusercontent.com/viventriglia/Quantum_Neural_Network_QNN/main/figures/circuit.png" alt="Circuit" width="600" />